openminds/sneakers/README.md

  * _http\_port_: The VM will forward port 80 to another port on your machine. pick a port that's unused on your local machine.
  * _memory_: How much memory your VM may use.
 Be carefull, the more memory your VM has, the less your host machine has.

+** Optional: **

+ * _mysql_port_: enables port forwarding to the mysql port, to the port specified
+ * _documentroot_suffix_: sets documentroot suffix, for when your application is in a subdirectory of the shared folder.

 Caveats:
  * each app will run in its own VM, so make sure that if you add multiple apps that they all have a different http_port set up.
  * this is a yml file, indentation is important.